matthiaskellner/matthiaskellner.github.io/content/authors/admin/_index.md

 first_name: Matthias
 last_name: Kellner

-# For sorting in people page
+# For sorting in people page (lastname)
-sorting_idx: 2
+sorting: Kellner

 # Username (this should match the folder name)
 authors: